Task Forces

 TheTask Force embraces the need for accountability, at every level in the organization, so as to commit earnestly and on an ongoing basis to diversity, equity, and inclusion of historically underrepresented perspectives, populations, and communities in the breadth of the work undertaken by Volunteer Maine.

-Executive Committee
+Executive Committee (including Board Development)

-• reviews and makes recommendations on legal, policy and management issues to staff and the full commission.
+• Reviews and makes recommendations on legal, policy and management issues to staff and the full commission.

-• acts on behalf of MCCS on issues that arise between meetings or outside the scope of existing task forces.
+• Acts on behalf of MCCS on issues that arise between meetings or outside the scope of existing task forces.

-• accomplish objectives in the strategic plan related to Board development.
+• Accomplish objectives in the strategic plan related to Board development.

 Grant Selection and Performance

-• develops policies, procedures and guidelines to link MCCS mission, vision and priorities, as articulated in the strategic plan, to grant-making functions.
+• Develops policies, procedures and guidelines to link MCCS mission, vision and priorities, as articulated in the strategic plan, to grant-making functions.

-• evaluates grantee performance and incorporates findings into recommendations regarding technical assistance and future grant funding.
+• Evaluates grantee performance and incorporates findings into recommendations regarding technical assistance and future grant funding.

-• is responsible for the appointment of a peer review committee to evaluate and rank proposals.
+• Is responsible for the appointment of a peer review committee to evaluate and rank proposals.

-• makes final recommendations to the Commission on approving and submitting formula and competitive grant programs to the Corporation for National and Community Service.
+• Makes final recommendations to the Commission on approving and submitting formula and competitive grant programs to the Corporation for National and Community Service.

-• accomplishes relevant objectives in the strategic plan.
+• Accomplishes relevant objectives in the strategic plan.

 Maine Service Fellows